md-tayyab03/Meta-Forge/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- React.js team for the amazing framework
-- Google for the Gemini API
-- All contributors who have helped shape this project

-## Roadmap
-- Implement AI-powered content optimization
-- Add competitor analysis and keyword difficulty scoring
-- Enhance reporting features with more in-depth insights
-- Improve UI/UX for a seamless user experience

 ## Contributions
 This project is still in development.
 Contributions and suggestions are welcome!